 What brings wellness to me might be different from what brings wellness to the next person.
 What brings wellness to this community might be different from the next community.

-Wellness is a complex topic of the the heart, the mind, the body, the personal circumstances, the family, the communities, and the larger society.
+Wellness is a complex topic of the heart, mind, body, personal circumstances, family, communities, and larger society.
 Cookie cutter solutions don’t work.
 Sometimes even if the solution is the same, we may need different approaches or speeds.
-Or what we need may change over time, as we keep changing.
+What we need may also change over time, as we keep changing.

 This means wellness comes from a constant work of discerning, moment to moment, what you need and how you can get it.
 It is a constant work of self-leadership.